 The 2018 Zoning Code Update included discussions related to story poles.
-From that discussion the public indicated a desire for improved notification of public hearings.
-In response, the Planning Commission asked staff to assess the public notification process and evaluate ways to improve public notification.
-Staff has developed the following to improve public hearing notification:
+From that discussion, the public indicated a desire for improved notification of public hearings.
+In response, the Planning Commission asked staff to assess the public notification process and evaluate improvements.
+At the March 9, 2020 public workshop, the Commission expressed support for increasing the noticing period and on-site posting.